erezcoh4/SIDIS_at_BAND/README.md

 Sep-22, 2021
 -------------
 1. Continue polishing neutron and SIDIS merging
+    1. Added a Python scipt to control neutron and SIDIS merging
+    2. Updated neutron TTree name to "calib", for "ncalibration_newclass" skimmer

 2. Updated auxilary BAND classes from *bandsoft_tools* commit "cfb8879..3f0c9c8"

+3. Added "y" variable to SIDIS TTree

+4. Updated the name of the python script used for plotting the kinematical distributions from SIDIS data to *SIDISKinematicalDistributions.ipynb*

 Sep-19, 2021